Parent and Participant Handbook for Youth Programs

 5.4 In all cases, at least two (2) MSU adult chaperones will remain with youth participants until all youth participants have departed in accord with Sections 5.1 and 5.2 above.

 Michigan State University is committed to providing equal opportunity for participation in all programs, services, and activities.
-Accommodations for persons with disabilities -whether youth participants or adults — may be requested by contacting Ms. Melanie Kauffman, at (517) 432-4499 or email@example.com, at least 48 hours before any MSU St. Andrews event.
+Accommodations for persons with disabilities -whether youth participants or adults — may be requested by contacting Clare Light, at (517) 432-4499 or email@example.com at least 48 hours before any MSU St. Andrews event.
 Requests received after that time will be honored whenever possible.